 What Does a Sports Physical Therapist Do?

-His/her job description entails diagnosing problems and evaluating patient progress on treatment plan to ensure restoration of athlete’s optimal function, and even to achieve improved performance in their sports.
+The physical therapist job description entails diagnosing problems and evaluating patient progress on treatment plan to ensure restoration of athlete’s optimal function, and even to achieve improved performance in their sports.

 Sports physical therapists are professionals such as medical doctors, athletic trainers, physical therapists, massage therapists, etc. who have acquired high levels of training in fields like prevention, management, recognition and evaluation, referral, treatment, rehabilitation, and professional practice and education.